shirleymeii/RateMD-Geographic-Analysis/README.md

 **Doctor availability varies across states.** The doctors-per-100K visualization shows that physician availability differs by state after adjusting for population.
 This helps identify states with relatively higher or lower access to doctors, but it does not automatically prove whether a state has “enough” doctors without a medical benchmark.

+### Analytical Assumptions and Limitation

+In addition to the source data, several derived metrics were created to support the business requirements.
+These include average doctor ratings by specialty, doctors per 100,000 residents, and population-adjusted physician availability by state.
+These calculated metrics enable fair geographic comparisons, reduce the impact of population differences, and provide more meaningful insights into healthcare accessibility and physician performance.

 ## H. Conclusion
 Summarize the outcomes of the project and any potential next steps.